IBM VPC Licensing

 What should be done if VPC licenses exceed the required amount?

-If you’ve over-licensed, it’s important to reassess your virtual environment and adjust the number of vCPUs or the licensing model to avoid unnecessary costs.
+If youโve over-licensed, itโs important to reassess your virtual environment and adjust the number of vCPUs or the licensing model to avoid unnecessary costs.

 Can VPC licenses be transferred between VMs?

-Is IBM VPC Licensing applicable in cloud environments?
+Is IBM VPC licensing applicable in cloud environments?

 Yes, IBM VPC Licensing is highly relevant in cloud environments where virtualized resources are prevalent.
 It allows for flexible and scalable licensing that aligns with cloud infrastructure.